If the money in your bank account always seems to be low, you may need to review your personal finances on a more regular basis.

 How often you check your investments depends on your personal preferences and what you’re comfortable with.

 If your money is in an IRA or 401(k), it’s meant for the long haul — a retirement that could be decades away.
-A monthly, quarterly or twice-a-year check-in could be enough to spot any disturbing trends.
+A semi-annual or annual check-in could be enough to spot any concerning trends.

 5. Attending to Taxes